yeldisbayev/request/README.md

-## What is Req
+## What is Request

-Req is golang enhanced http client
+Request is golang enhanced http client

 ## Installation